-«Scandinavian Saga" tells that the city wasIt founded around 1049 by the Norwegian King Harald III (Harald Grozny).
-Recent archaeological research also identified a number of Christian graves dating from about the year 1000, and to suggest the existence here of an earlier settlement.
-In 1070 Oslo got the status of a bishopric.
+«Scandinavian sagas» say that the city was founded around 1049 by the Norwegian king Harald III (Harald the Terrible).
+However, recent archaeological research has revealed a number of Christian burials dating back to about 1000 and suggesting the existence of an earlier settlement here.
+Oslo received the status of a bishopric in 1070.

-Around 1300, during the reign of King HakonV the city became the capital of Norway and permanent royal residence.
-Akershus Fortress construction began in the same period (today - one of the main attractions and the old buildings of the Norwegian capital).
-In 1350 Oslo experienced a severe outbreak of plague that took many lives, and in 1352 the city thoroughly damaged by fire, which, however, is understandable, since the construction of buildings, as a rule, used exclusively tree.
+Around 1300, during the reign of King Hakon V, the city became the capital of Norway and the permanent royal residence.
+In the same period, the construction of the Akershus fortress began (today it is one of the main attractions and the oldest building in the Norwegian capital).
+In 1350 Oslo experienced a severe outbreak of plague, which claimed many lives, and already in 1352 the city was thoroughly damaged by fire, which, however, is understandable, since in the construction of buildings, as a rule, only wood was used.

 Ups and downs

-In the 18th century, thanks to rapidly developingShipbuilding and commercial relations of the city's economy has reached unprecedented heights and soon Christiania has become a major trading port.
-In 1814, the signing of peace treaties Kiel ended the Anglo-Danish war, and ended its existence and the personal union of Denmark and Norway.
-Denmark "passed" Sweden Norway, which itself was not entirely justified, since «personal union" does not imply the subordination of one state to another (despite the fact that the union Denmark, Norway has always dominated the first).
-This led to unrest, declaration of independence and the adoption of the Constitution of Norway, which caused a brief military conflict with Sweden ended the signing of the Swedish-Norwegian union, under which Norway retained its own constitution and independence.
-Christiania is officially became the capital of Norway.
+In the 18th century, thanks to the actively developing shipbuilding and commercial relations, the city's economy reached unprecedented heights and soon Christiania became a major commercial port.
+In 1814, the Anglo-Danish War ended with the signing of the Kiel Peace Treaties, as well as the personal union of Denmark and Norway.
+Denmark «conveyed» Norway to Sweden, which, in fact, was not entirely legitimate, since «personal union» did not imply the subordination of one state to another (despite the fact that the former has always dominated the Danish-Norway alliance).
+This led to unrest, the declaration of independence and the adoption of the Constitution by Norway, which caused a short military conflict with Sweden, ending with the signing of the Swedish-Norwegian union, within which Norway retained its constitution and independence.
+Christiania officially became the capital of Norway..